 Our client was charged in an El Paso federal court with Receipt and Distribution of Material Involving the Sexual Exploitation of Children and Possession of Material Involving the Sexual Exploitation of Children in Cause No. EP-16-CR0860.
 After we discovered discrepancies between what the FBI and DHS asked a judge to search and what they actually searched, we filed a Motion to Suppress Evidence based on a violation of our client’s Constitutional rights.
 Instead of having a hearing on the issue, the United States Attorney’s Office decided to dismiss the case, allowing federal authorities to save face.

 In 2015, nine people were killed in a shootout at a Twin Peaks in Waco, Texas.
-Litigation is ongoing, and we are not offering comment at this time.
-There has been extensive press coverage related to this case, and the below is a sampling.
+There has been extensive press coverage related to this case.

 Our client used deadly force during the course of his duty.
 We represented the client before and during a grand jury investigation.
 After almost a year, the Dallas County grand jury refused to return an indictment.
 Instead, our client was “no-billed” and cleared of all charges.